googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 Once `show()` is called, an `Ad` displayed this way can't be removed programmatically and requires user input.
 An `InterstitialAd` can only be shown once.
 Subsequent calls to show will trigger `onAdFailedToShowFullScreenContent`.

 Once an ad has called `load()`, it must call `dispose()` when access to it is no longer needed.
-The best practice for when to call `dispose()` is in the `AdManagerInterstitialAdLoadCallback.onAdFailedToLoad`, `FullScreenContentCallback.onAdDismissedFullScreenContent`, and `FullScreenContentCallback.onAdFailedToShowFullScreenContent` callbacks.
+The best practice for when to call `dispose()` is in the `FullScreenContentCallback.onAdDismissedFullScreenContent` and `FullScreenContentCallback.onAdFailedToShowFullScreenContent` callbacks.

 That's it!
 Your app is now ready to display interstitial ads.